-Number Name Number Name MKR 1 OTC trading derivatives to total MKR 11 Total unsettled transactions to trading derivatives risk-weighted exposure amounts MKR 2 Commodities trading derivatives to MKR 12 Total unsettled transactions for total assets more than 46 days to total unsettled transactions MKR 3 Commodities derivatives to total MKR 13 Proportion of derivatives and assets SFT to total risk-weighted exposure amounts MKR 4 Total long positions in non- MKR 14 Total long and short positions on reporting currencies to total long commodities to total exposures positions MKR 5 Total short positions in non- MKR 15 Share of risk exposure amounts reporting currencies to total short of CIUs to risk exposure amounts positions MKR 6 Share of risk exposure amounts of MKR 16 Interest rates trading derivatives traded debt instruments to risk to total assets and liabilities exposure amounts MKR 7 Share of risk exposure amounts of MKR 17 Interest rates trading derivatives equity to risk exposure amounts with positive MtM to total assets MKR 8 Share of risk exposure amounts of MKR 18 Interest rates trading derivatives foreign exchange to risk exposure with negative MtM to total amounts liabilities MKR 9 Share of risk exposure amounts of MKR 19 Interest rates derivatives to total commodities to risk exposure assets and liabilities - amounts MKR 10 Stress indicator
+Number Name Number Name MKR 1 OTC trading derivatives to total MKR 11 Total unsettled transactions to trading derivatives risk-weighted exposure amounts MKR 2 Commodities trading derivatives to MKR 12 Total unsettled transactions for total assets more than 46 days to total unsettled transactions MKR 3 Commodities derivatives to total MKR 13 Proportion of derivatives and assets SFT to total risk-weighted exposure amounts MKR 4 Total long positions in non- MKR 14 Total long and short positions on reporting currencies to total long commodities to total exposures positions MKR 5 Total short positions in non- MKR 15 Share of risk exposure amounts reporting currencies to total short of CIUs to risk exposure amounts positions MKR 6 Share of risk exposure amounts of MKR 16 Interest rates trading derivatives traded debt instruments to risk to total assets and liabilities exposure amounts MKR 7 Share of risk exposure amounts of MKR 17 Interest rates trading derivatives equity to risk exposure amounts with positive MtM to total assets MKR 8 Share of risk exposure amounts of MKR 18 Interest rates trading derivatives foreign exchange to risk exposure with negative MtM to total amounts liabilities MKR 9 Share of risk exposure amounts of MKR 19 Interest rates derivatives to total commodities to risk exposure assets and liabilities amounts MKR 10 Stress indicator

-Market risk can be defined as the risk of losses in on-balance-sheet - and, in rare cases, on off-balance-sheet - positions arising from adverse movements in market prices.
+Market risk can be defined as the risk of losses in on-balance-sheet - and, in rare cases, on offbalance-sheet - positions arising from adverse movements in market prices.
 From a prudential point of view, market risk stems from all the positions included in banks' trading book, as well as from commodity and foreign exchange risk positions in the banking book.

-Furthermore, positions in the AFS portfolio and financial assets and liabilities designated at fair value may also bear some degree of market risk.
 Traditionally, trading book portfolios consist of liquid positions that are easy to trade or hedge.